iolivergithub/TolissXKeyPadHelper/README.md

 Predictive wind shear (PWS) is set to auto via the top half of the button and on by the lower half.
 WXRadar toggles through the three states: SYS1, SYS2 and OFF - when in Sys1 the button text is green, Sys2 in amber and Off is white.
 Additionally this manipulates the Multiscan and GCS switches with both of these systems being in man and off modes respectively if WXRadar is off, and both in auto mode if SYS1 or SYS2 are on.
 Three buttons are provided for the WX radar gain, tilt and mode of operation: each of these buttons is clickable in the top and bottom halves.
 The mode varies from WX, through WX+T, TURB to MAP and back.
 The gain varies in increments and decrements of 20 from -150 to +120, and tilt in increments and decrements of 20 from -120 to +120.

 Brake fan (BRK FAN) follows the dark cockpit rule with the button being white when the fans are on, and black when off.
-This button is displayed in amber when the brakes are hot.
+Above this button is the hot brakes indicator which displays HOT in red when the brakes are, well, hot.
+This should probably be in amber, but for the next version.

 The door functions are just buttons for conveniently selecting pax and cargo door states for gate and stand situations.
 Check the DOORS ECAM page for their current state.
 NB: this accesses the ISCS functionality, so even when at gate, ground vehicles might appear - I have no control over this.

 Ground function are bright red or black to denote their state.
 So ground power on and chocks applied are *red*.
 If you find  you plane not moving under full throttle, parking brake disengaged anda bright *red* CHOCKS illuminated, there's your answer.

+Deicing can be triggered by the deicing buttons - one does triggers the quick deicing which is applied instantly, the other triggers the full deicing animation.

 Then we have ADIRU ALIGN and ISCS in blue and amber.
 ISCS brings up the Toliss TSCS dialog, and then if you are in a hurry click on ADIRU ALIGN to force alignment immediately.,